Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 ### Azure disk limitations

-Using multiple 7500 IOPS disks in striped mode in Azure may not improve performance due to increased latency; consider [scaling out ServiceControl to multiple instances](#general-recommendations-scaling-servicecontrol).
+Using multiple 7500 IOPS disks in striped mode in Azure may not improve performance due to increased latency; consider [scaling out ServiceControl to multiple instances](#general-recommendations-scaling-servicecontrol) instead.

 ### Turn off full-text search